divyayadav1606/NYTimesSearch/README.md

 **NY Times Search** is an android app that allows a user to search for articles on web using simple filters.
 The app utilizes [New York Times Search API](http://developer.nytimes.com/docs/read/article_search_api_v2).

-Time spent: **6** hours spent in total
+Time spent: **18** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 * [x] User can **search for news article** by specifying a query and launching a search.
 Search displays a grid of image results from the New York Times Search API.
-* [ ] User can click on "settings" which allows selection of **advanced search options** to filter results
+* [x] User can click on "settings" which allows selection of **advanced search options** to filter results
-* [ ] User can configure advanced search filters such as:
+* [x] User can configure advanced search filters such as:
-  * [ ] Begin Date (using a date picker)
+  * [x] Begin Date (using a date picker)
-  * [ ] News desk values (Arts, Fashion & Style, Sports)
+  * [x] News desk values (Arts, Style, Sports, Travel, Science & Poltics)
-  * [ ] Sort order (oldest or newest)
+  * [x] Sort order (oldest or newest)
-* [ ] Subsequent searches have any filters applied to the search results
+* [x] Subsequent searches have any filters applied to the search results
-* [ ] User can tap on any article in results to view the contents in an embedded browser.
+* [x] User can tap on any article in results to view the contents in an embedded browser.
-* [ ] User can **scroll down to see more articles**.
+* [x] User can **scroll down to see more articles**.
 The maximum number of articles is limited by the API search.

 The following **optional** features are implemented:

-* [ ] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
+* [x] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
+      * [x] Put delay in network requests to avoid 429 error and resend request
-* [ ] Used the **ActionBar SearchView** or custom layout as the query box instead of an EditText
+* [x] Used the **ActionBar SearchView** or custom layout as the query box instead of an EditText
-* [ ] User can **share an article link** to their friends or email it to themselves
+* [x] User can **share an article link** to their friends or email it to themselves
-* [ ] Replaced Filter Settings Activity with a lightweight modal overlay
+* [x] Replaced Filter Settings Activity with a lightweight modal overlay

 The following **bonus** features are implemented:

-* [ ] Use the [RecyclerView](http://guides.codepath.com/android/Using-the-RecyclerView) with the `StaggeredGridLayoutManager` to display improve the grid of image results
+* [x] Use the [RecyclerView](http://guides.codepath.com/android/Using-the-RecyclerView) with the `StaggeredGridLayoutManager` to display improve the grid of image results
-* [ ] For different news articles that only have text or only have images, use [Heterogenous Layouts](http://guides.codepath.com/android/Heterogenous-Layouts-inside-RecyclerView) with RecyclerView
+* [x] For different news articles that only have text or only have images, use [Heterogenous Layouts](http://guides.codepath.com/android/Heterogenous-Layouts-inside-RecyclerView) with RecyclerView
-* [ ] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
+* [x] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
-* [ ] Leverages the [data binding support module](http://guides.codepath.com/android/Applying-Data-Binding-for-Views) to bind data into layout templates.
+* [x] Leverages the [data binding support module](http://guides.codepath.com/android/Applying-Data-Binding-for-Views) to bind data into layout templates.
+    * [x] Mix of both Butterknife and Android Data Binding used
-* [ ] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.com/android/Drawables#vector-drawables) where appropriate.
+* [x] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.com/android/Drawables#vector-drawables) where appropriate.
-* [ ] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.
+* [x] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.
-* [ ] Uses [retrolambda expressions](http://guides.codepath.com/android/Lambda-Expressions) to cleanup event handling blocks.
+* [x] Uses [retrolambda expressions](http://guides.codepath.com/android/Lambda-Expressions) to cleanup event handling blocks.
 * [x] Leverages the popular [GSON library](http://guides.codepath.com/android/Using-Android-Async-Http-Client#decoding-with-gson-library) to streamline the parsing of JSON data.
 * [x] Leverages the [Retrofit networking library](http://guides.codepath.com/android/Consuming-APIs-with-Retrofit) to access the New York Times API.
-* [ ] Replace the embedded `WebView` with [Chrome Custom Tabs](http://guides.codepath.com/android/Chrome-Custom-Tabs) using a custom action button for sharing. (_**2 points**_)
+* [x] Replace the embedded `WebView` with [Chrome Custom Tabs](http://guides.codepath.com/android/Chrome-Custom-Tabs) using a custom action button for sharing. (_**2 points**_)

 The following **additional** features are implemented:

+* [x] UI
+    * [x] Show article snippet with Publish Date
-* [ ] BottomNavigation Bar used with Viewpager to display News/settings/bookmarks
+    * [x] BottomNavigation Bar used with Fragments to display News/Bookmarks/Trending
+    * [x] Scroll to top at the click of a button
+    * [x] Use different layouts for Landscape & Potrait mode.
+2 colums in potrain and 3 colums in ladscape
+    * [x] Use SnackBar for reporting error messages
+    * [x] Progress bar
+* [x] Save filter settings in Shared preference to load news when user reopens the app
+* [x] Put API key in a config properties file
+* [x] Save instance so that is not fetched when screen rotates
-* [ ] Save the bookmarks locally and can be viewed even when no connectivity
+* [ ] Save the bookmarks in SQLite and can be viewed even when no connectivity
+* [ ] Try sending thumbnail with url in share action

 ## Video Walkthrough